 By Dr. Paul Jerard, E-RYT 500, YACEP

-You must have a deep passion to teach if you are considering Yoga instructor certification.
+You must have a deep passion for teaching if you are considering Yoga instructor certification.
 This is because you will be required to lead students through Yoga classes and help them find their inner peace.
-In order to do this, you must be able to make a connection with your students and understand their needs.
+To do this, you must be able to make a connection with your students and understand their needs.
 You must also be able to create a safe and welcoming environment for all students.

 About Lesson Plans

 Firstly, some styles teach from templates, which are prearranged sequences.
-As a matter of fact, I am fine with teachers who work from templates.
+I am fine with teachers who work from templates.
 However, some veteran teachers don’t want to stifle creativity.
 There is a belief that “Before you can teach a yoga class, you need to develop a lesson plan.”
-In fact, lesson plan development is a personal exercise in creativity.
-In fact, lesson plans determine, which poses to include, how to sequence them, and how long each pose is held.
+Lesson plan development is a personal exercise in creativity.
+Lesson plans determine which poses to include, how to sequence them, and how long each pose is held.
 You also need to decide how to adapt to different student abilities.
 Once you have a lesson plan, you can start practicing to perfect your technique.
 Developing a lesson plan is an important part of your personal growth as a Yoga instructor.
-A good lesson plan will help you keep your students engaged and make sure that they are learning and growing with your class material.
+A good lesson plan will help keep your students engaged and ensure that they are learning and growing with your class material.

 Stages of a Modern Class